ofnode/of/README.md

 Difference
 ----------

-The only difference is that this project targets CMake build system and stores source code of libraries on which openFrameworks depends locally, applying patches if needed.
-See `dev/patches` folder for details.
+The only difference is that this project targets CMake build system and stores source code of libraries on which openFrameworks depends locally, applying patches if needed (see `dev/patches` folder).

 Installing